diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

     return result; // result is a new reference that we are passing to the caller to handle }

-// Check https://pythonextensionpatterns.readthedocs.io/en/latest/canonical_function.html for another way we could structure this ( and any other ) function.
-// Furthermore, you will see a good goto use in a C program ( This pattern is used throughout some of the CPython source code too )
+// Check https://pythonextensionpatterns.readthedocs.io/en/latest/canonical_function.html for another way we could structure this ( and many other ) function ( This pattern is used throughout some of the CPython source code too ).

 static PyMethodDef custom_methods[] = {
    { "simplePow", simplePow, METH_VARARGS, "" }, // Our method entry